juntaki/gogtags/README.md

 ## Use with emacs helm-gtags or other editor plugin

-Just use it as ususal, Generated tag is GNU GLOBAL compatible.
+Just use it as usual, Generated tag is GNU GLOBAL compatible.

 ![screenshot1](https://github.com/juntaki/gogtags/blob/master/gogtags_screenshot2.gif?raw=true)